Frequently Asked Questions

 Yes.
 When you check-in before the ride, our friendly staff at the Registration table can help you make the change.
-There are no refunds for a decrease in ride length, and increases will cost an additional $10 per level (i.e. to increase from 50K Enthusiast to 100K Roadie or the 100K Roadie to the 100-mile Commando, it is an additional $10; to increase from the 50K Enthusiast to the 100-mile Commando it is an additional $20).
+There are no refunds for a decrease in ride length, and increases will cost an additional $10 per level (e.g. to increase from 50K to 100M is two levels).
 You can pay this additional amount when you check-in.

 4. Just how hard is the Commando 100-mile route?

 If you haven't ridden a 100 mile ride before, don't let this be your first.
 Really.
 Our 100-mile Commando ride (not to be confused with naked riding) includes a Geysers challenge and you should be extra fit for this route!

 A bike in tip-top shape (you won't get far without it), two water bottles and anything else you need to be comfortable on the ride.
 There's plenty of food before the ride, at the rest stops, and at the Finish Line post-ride BBQ & celebration party.
 But if you have special dietary needs, we recommend you bring your own special stash of food to keep you happy and healthy along the way.